Baptiste Masotti: Professional career

 Masotti debuted in the Professional Squash Association in the 2019–20 season while studying commerce and marketing.
 In October 2019 he played in his first platinum-level tournament, the Egyptian Squash Open, where he defeated the former European champion Borja Golán, the former world 4th-ranked Miguel Ángel Rodríguez and the former world junior champion Ng Eain Yow to reach the quarter-finals.
 At the 2020 Tournament of Champions, he defeated the former top-ranked England player Adrian Waller in the first round.
 In December 2019, he was ranked in the top 50 for the first time, and in February 2020, in the top 40; when rankings were frozen because of the COVID-19 pandemic, he was ranked number 37.

 In the 2020–21 World Championship, he reached the third round, where he was knocked out by former world champion Karim Abdel Gawad.
 In November 2021 he broke into the top 20.

 Masotti reached the quarter-finals at the 2022 World Games, losing to Miguel Ángel Rodríguez.
 In 2023 he reached the quarter-finals of the Canary Wharf Classic, losing to Mostafa Asal, ranked number 1 at the time.

 In the 2023–24 season, he beat Asal to reach the semi-finals of the 2023 Grasshopper Cup, then won the Lagord 30k in October 2023.
 In December 2023, Masotti won a bronze medal with France, at the 2023 Men's World Team Squash Championships in New Zealand.

 After reaching the last 16 in the 2024 Tournament of Champions, he reached his highest career rank of number 13 on 29 January 2024.

 After a surprise first round exit from the 2024 PSA Men's World Squash Championship in May, he won another bronze medal with France, at the 2024 Men's World Team Squash Championships in Hong Kong.

+In May 2026 he won a bronze medal at the 2026 European Team Championships in Amsterdam.